 I often see Brazilians complaining of discrimination and prejudice in Japan, but I end up considering their attitude as racism itself.
 Many make no effort to understand how Japanese mind, or even if they want to learn the Japanese language or respect their customs.
 People who strive for these aspects rarely complain about this issue.

 I spent my whole life in Brazil suffering prejudice, I went through a lot of bad things, and I consider these precipitations from the Japanese looks on the trains a great freshness (I mean the pre-judgment).
 Myself, if I find a Japanese (a) in Brazil, I'll keep an eye on him, trying to talk to the person, but having a certain fear because of my shyness.

-One person commented that once there was a Japanese staring at him on a train, he simply smiled at the Japanese, which totally changed the Japanese's reaction.
-Sometimes a simple smile may be able to totally change the person's face!
+One person once said that there was a Japanese guy staring at him on a train, and he simply smiled at the Japanese guy, which totally changed the Japanese guy's reaction.
+Sometimes a simple smile can be able to totally change a person's face!

 Have you ever tried to smile when someone looks at you or say good morning?
 At one time or another you will be ignored and feel uncomfortable, but this always happens in Brazil and I never stop saying good morning or smiling.

 Japan did and still does a lot of bad things in history, but we will face difficulties in life, especially if you live with Japanese people in a factory, where most are stressed.
 I believe that the best way to face these situations is with a positive thought and a smile on your face, regretting and complaining will not change anything!